 Goal: Support the Fire Department's future construction needs and requests.
 Objective: Transfer the requested amount if funding levels permit.
-Results: No requests or transfers were made.

 Goal: Identify projects on the Capital Improvement Plan that can be started using impact fees.
 Objective: Transfer the allocated amount requested for eligible projects.